rashidsadeed/high-percision-GPS-data-with-raspberry-pi/README.md

 <h1>High percision GPS data using raspberry pi</h1>

-real time GPS data can be used in many different cases to accomodate location-boun systems and applications. and often the general navigation data (longitude, latitude, altitude) doesn't suffice, and more in depth information such as psuedorange measurement, carrier phase measurement,  GNSS_ID etc... might be required by the application.
+real time GPS data can be used in many different cases to accomodate location-bound systems and applications. and often the general navigation data (longitude, latitude, altitude) doesn't suffice, and more in depth information such as psuedorange measurement, carrier phase measurement,  GNSS_ID etc... might be required by the application.